Fiat Chrysler could sell $830 million of stock after U.S. listing

 Chief Executive Sergio Marchionne has said he could "get the machine rolling" by selling to U.S. investors the shares Fiat owns in itself, or so-called treasury stock.

-It could also sell shares to offset those that were bought back -- and then canceled -- from investors who decided not to participate in the Italian carmaker's merger into FCA.
+It could also sell shares to offset those that were bought back -- and then cancelled -- from investors who decided not to participate in the Italian carmaker's merger into FCA.

 FCA may face some challenges in creating enough liquidity for its shares in the U.S. market, which will be complicated by its stock also being listed in Milan.
 However, Marchionne has repeatedly said Chrysler's high-profile name in the United States should help attract interest.